bgmerc/CamouflagedMobileAirDefenseSystem/README.md

 - Oğuzhan Şahin

 ### 🧠 Project Objectives
--Real-time sensor data collection and processing -Implementation of object detection and tracking algorithms (e.g., YOLO) -Ensuring stable motion and control of the mobile platform -Sensor fusion of multiple modalities (camera, LiDAR) to improve target detection accuracy -Autonomous and manual operation modes with operator override capability -Emergency Stop (E-Stop) and optional autonomous withdrawal/escape behavior -Validation of system performance in controlled test scenarios using non-harmful symbolic targets (LED markers, balloons, or simulation)
+- Real-time sensor data collection and processing
+- Implementation of object detection and tracking algorithms (e.g., YOLO)
+- Ensuring stable motion and control of the mobile platform
+- Sensor fusion of multiple modalities (camera, LiDAR) to improve target detection accuracy
+- Autonomous and manual operation modes with operator override capability
+- Emergency Stop (E-Stop) and optional autonomous withdrawal/escape behavior
+- Validation of system performance in controlled test scenarios using non-harmful symbolic targets (LED markers, balloons, or simulation)
--Development of a ROS-based modular software architecture for easy expansion
+- Development of a ROS-based modular software architecture for easy expansion

 ### 🛠️ Technologies to be Used
 - Python